Copyright 2020 The Tari Development Community

 A good technical choice would be merge mining with Monero, Bitcoin and Litecoin, if enough interest could be attracted from those mining communities.
 However, that would rule out any participation from Tari supporters and enthusiasts, at least in the early stages.
-So, to be inclusive of Tari supporters and enthusiasts, merge mining RandomX with Monero and another GPU/ASIC-friendly algorithm, like SHA3, is proposed.
-For the independent miners, the proposal settled on a SHA3-based algorithm, being GPU/ASIC-friendly as well.
-Since no major coin uses SHA3, it's not currently available on NiceHash, and because it's such a simple algorithm, it stands a good chance of being "commoditized" when ASICs are eventually manufactured.
-Meaning, SHA3 ASICs will be widely available and not available from only a single supplier.
+So, to be inclusive of Tari supporters and enthusiasts, merge mining RandomX with Monero and another GPU/ASIC-friendly algorithm, like SHA3 also known as Keccak, is proposed.
+Using a custom configuration of such a simple and well understood algorithm means there is a low likelihood of unforeseen optimizations that will give a single miner a huge advantage.
+It also means that it stands a good chance of being "commoditized" when ASICs are eventually manufactured.
+This means that SHA3 ASICs will be widely available and not available from only a single supplier.

 Edit: Handshake, which launched a few months ago, selected a Hashcash PoW algorithm (see #Consensus) using SHA3 and Blake2B for many of the same reasons: SHA3 is currently under-represented in PoW; SHA3 usage in combination with Blake2B in PoW creates a more level playing field for hardware manufacturers.